 - a.
 Forward First-Class Mail, including zone-rated Priority Mail, postcards, and postal cards, without charge if fully prepaid by the sender. - b.
 Forward Periodicals publications without charge for 60 days if fully prepaid by the sender. - c.
-For Standard Mail, collect additional postage from the sender if forwarding and return service is requested.
+For USPS Marketing Mail, collect additional postage from the sender if forwarding and return service is requested.
 Return any mail that qualifies for a single-piece Package Services rate at that rate if the mailer's endorsement specifies that rate.
-For example, a Standard Mail piece qualifying at the Media Mail rate for books is endorsed "Media Mail, Forwarding and Return Postage Guaranteed." - d.
+For example, a USPS Marketing Mail piece qualifying at the Media Mail rate for books is endorsed "Media Mail, Forwarding and Return Postage Guaranteed." - d.
 Collect additional postage for Package Services mail for nonlocal forwarding at the applicable rate.
 This forwarding must be guaranteed by the sender or recipient.
-Deliver all Package Services mail as directed when the old and new addresses are served by the same directed when the old and new addresses are served by the same single ZIP Code or multiple ZIP Code Post Office.
-Additional postage is not required.
+Deliver all Package Services mail as directed when the old and new addresses are served by the same single ZIP Code or multiple ZIP Code Post Office.
+Additional postage is not required. - e.

-- e.
 Forward Registered Mail, Certified Mail, Insured Mail, COD Mail, Confirmation Services mail, and special-handling mail without the payment of additional special service fees.
 The ordinary forwarding postage charges, if any, must be paid.
 Do not forward such mail to a foreign country. - f.
-Forward Express Mail without charge. - g.
+Forward Priority Mail Express without charge. - g.
 Mail of foreign origin is handled according to IMM 764.